Medical Family Therapy Graduate Program

-The mission of the Department of Counseling and Family Therapy is to train counselors and marriage and family therapists as scientist practitioners who are engaged in service to individuals, couples, families, and the community.
-Through a scholarly and reflective process, we are involved in the development of professional clinicians and researchers who understand and recognize the primacy and importance of scientific inquiry, diversity, and social justice; who respect and accept multiple perspectives; who strive to practice in a collaborative engagement with other professions and the community.
+The mission of the Medical Family Therapy Program is to train marriage and family therapists who are engaged in service to individuals, couples, families, and the community.
+Through a scholarly and reflective process, the faculty are involved in the development of professional clinicians who understand and recognize the primacy and importance of scientific inquiry, diversity, and social justice; who respect and accept multiple perspectives; who strive to practice in a collaborative engagement with other professions and the community.

 |Application Deadline for Beginning Term||The Application Package||Apply Online|